 City Central Park is 15 minutes from downtown GR.

-Fill up your picnic basket with provisions from local businesses, like Art of the Table or Bridge Street Market.
+Fill up your picnic basket with provisions from local businesses or farm markets.

 Packing the Perfect Picnic Provisions